aerkiaga/rsource/README.md

 similar), and there are alternate methods for delimiting introns and exons.
 The basic idea, however, is usually the same: the ends of an intron are recognized by proteins, brought together, and cut from the surrounding exons, that are joined.
-Not that splicing is done after transcription, so Ts here would actually be Us.
+Note that splicing is done after transcription, so Ts here would actually be Us.

 The 5' UTR contains special sequences too.
 In fact, the start codon is part of a larger sequence, `GAACCCACC ATG G` in this case, named Kozak sequence after its